|

 The Ghosts of Belfast

-is a haunting literary dirge of a thriller about the 'troubles' of
+is a haunting literary dirge of a thriller about the 'troubles'

 Northern Ireland.
-Former IRA hit man Gerry Fegan sees dead people: the
+Former IRA hit man Gerry Fegan sees dead

 ghosts of those he killed, assigned targets as well as innocent

 civilians caught in the crossfire.
-Neville walks a razor’s edge as he
+Neville walks a razor’s edge

-balances Fegan’s need for personal atonement (we’re talking ARMED
+balances Fegan’s need for personal atonement (we’re talking

-personal atonement here, folks) against the complexities of a social
+personal atonement here, folks) against the complexities of a

 order that desperately wants to Move On.
-This is a scorching and moving
+This is a scorching

 noir debut, the first book in a projected series.